 This is a pretty fast drop-ride that meets at the Trellis (aka Paine’s Park next to West River Drive along the Trail) at 6:45 AM.
 The ride is about 25 miles of hills and often stops for coffee at Volo in Manayunk at the end.

 This ride starts at Cadence in Manayunk at 6 PM (moves to 6:30 in May).
-Ride is about 20 miles of hills (7 efforts) where we regroup at the top of each hill.
-Everyone from intro riders to competitive racers attend the hills ride throughout the season.
+Ride is about 20 miles of hills (7 efforts) where riders regroup at the top of each hill.
+Everyone from intro riders to competitive racers attend the hills attend throughout the season.
 At the end, riders often enjoy recovery beverages at either our team sponsor Crime & Punishment, or Parks on Tap—it’s a blast!

 Meets at 6:00 PM at the Italian Fountain for a group ride through Lower Merion, approximately 35-40 miles depending on sunlight.
 While this is not a blazing pace, the ride will not regroup.